andrew-peng-144/Junior-Design-0326/README.md

 - Under the `dev-test` folder, open `create-db-users.txt`.
 Run the two commands to create the `cga-admin` and the `visitor` users.
 - Open `db-user-perms.txt` and run those commands to set the user permissions

-Now the database should be fully set-up and have identical settings to the database on the live server.
+Now the database should be fully set-up and have the same settings to the database on the live server, except for the admin login, as the live server's admin login is not `admintest` and `passwordtesting123.`.
+Also the mysql root password on the live server is not blank.

 **PHP version config**